 Language: English or Danish

-If grading results in a grade below 02 (NIL TWO) the student has not passed and is required to retake the exam.
+If the student has not passed and is required to retake the exam.
 The student is required to re-exam.
-The deadline for the re-exam is normally four weeks from the time the previous grading is forwarded, but the exact deadline is taking the students regular job and work load into consideration.
+The deadline for the re-exam is normally two weeks from the time of the previous exam, but the exact deadline is taking the students regular job and workload into consideration.
 The student has a total of three attempts to pass the module exam.

 Students attending the MMS and other qualified participants

 Level 7 within the Danish Framework for Life Long Learning